allape/Java-IDEAPlugin-XFTP/README.md

 SftpChannel sftpChannel = connectionBuilder.openSftpChannel();
 sftpChannel.uploadFileOrDir(local, remote, ""); // -> throws some exceptions because the remote variable has been appended a "/" at its tail
 ```
+- Why there is no function for creating a file

 ### Enhancements
 - UI needs obey [IntelliJ Platform UI Guidelines](https://jetbrains.github.io/ui/)